thomashondema/composer-local-dependency-dev/README.md

 composer global require hyperlink-industries/composer-link composer global link ./packages/business-logic
 ```
+Composer-link will create a symlink in the `vendor` directory that points to the local package directory while
+leaving the `composer.lock` file intact.
 Because the developer can selectively link packages, this method is more flexible than the previous two methods.